FAIR-BioRS/Docs/docs/getting-started/about.md

 ## Suggestions/Feedback

-Have a suggestion for improving the FAIR-BioRS Guidelines?
-Need help implementing the CDS?
+Have a suggestion for improving the FAIR-BioRS guidelines?
+Need help implementing the guidelines?
 Checkout instructions in our [Contributing page](../resources/contributing).

 import PageFeedback from '@site/src/components/PageFeedback';